Azure-Samples/azure-cache-redis-samples/tutorial/connect-from-aks/ConnectFromAKS/README.md

 ## Overview

-This project shows how to connect to Azure Cache for Redis from an application running in AKS using a Microsoft Entra workload identity or an access key.
+This project shows how to connect to Azure Cache for Redis from an application running in AKS using a managed identity (AKS workload identity) or an access key.
 See the [accompanying article](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-tutorial-aks-get-started) for detailed instructions on how to configure your AKS cluster and run this sample.